sweetspot letter

 Key takeaways

-The European fashion retail market comprises businesses involved in offline and/or online sales of fashion items directly to end-consumers.
-Identified businesses are multi-brand retailers which neither design nor manufacture sold products.
-These players sell mostly both footwear and apparel, although we also identified a group of pure-play footwear retailers.
-Herein, we segmented the general fashion retailers per their price positioning: (i) mid-market and (ii) luxury, while appending product-focused (iii) footwear segment.
+The European fashion retail market comprises businesses involved in offline and online sales of fashion items to end consumers.
+Identified businesses are multi-brand retailers that neither design nor manufacture the products they sell.
+These players mostly sell both footwear and apparel, although we also identified a group of pure-play footwear retailers.
+Herein, we segmented the general fashion retailers by their price positioning: (i) mid-market and (ii) luxury, while appending a product-focused (iii) footwear segment.

-The European fashion retail market comprises businesses involved in offline and/or online sales of fashion items directly to end-consumers.
-Identified businesses are multi-brand retailers which neither design nor manufacture sold products.
-These players sell mostly both footwear and apparel, although we also identified a group of pure-play footwear retailers.
-Herein, we segmented the general fashion retailers per their price positioning: (i) mid-market and (ii) luxury, while appending product-focused (iii) footwear segment.
+The European fashion retail market comprises businesses involved in offline and online sales of fashion items to end consumers.
+Identified businesses are multi-brand retailers that neither design nor manufacture the products they sell.
+These players mostly sell both footwear and apparel, although we also identified a group of pure-play footwear retailers.
+Herein, we segmented the general fashion retailers by their price positioning: (i) mid-market and (ii) luxury, while appending a product-focused (iii) footwear segment.

-The European fashion retail market comprises businesses involved in offline and/or online sales of fashion items directly to end-consumers.
-Identified businesses are multi-brand retailers which neither design nor manufacture sold products.
-These players sell mostly both footwear and apparel, although we also identified a group of pure-play footwear retailers.
-Herein, we segmented the general fashion retailers per their price positioning: (i) mid-market and (ii) luxury, while appending product-focused (iii) footwear segment.
+The European fashion retail market comprises businesses involved in offline and online sales of fashion items to end consumers.
+Identified businesses are multi-brand retailers that neither design nor manufacture the products they sell.
+These players mostly sell both footwear and apparel, although we also identified a group of pure-play footwear retailers.
+Herein, we segmented the general fashion retailers by their price positioning: (i) mid-market and (ii) luxury, while appending a product-focused (iii) footwear segment.

 Company benchmarking